-Did you know that fish heads are a delicacy in the asian cuisine?
-While I personally haven’t tried any yet, I’m excited to report that Missy & Buzz recently taste-tested salmon heads and very much liked them.
+I’m excited to report that Missy & Buzz recently had raw salmon heads and very much liked them.
 It took them about 20 minutes to eat them in their entirety.

-I actually had no clue it had a separate fish section until I got there – no chicken feet or organs though.
-I wasn’t too bummed out about it because I can get organic chicken feet from a local farm, but they’re a bit on the expensive side which is why I was hoping to find them for less at this asian store.
+I actually had no clue it had a separate fish section until I got there.
+However, they didn’t carry any chicken feet or organs.
+It wasn’t too much of a bummer because I can get organic chicken feet from a local farm.
+But they’re a bit on the expensive side which is why I was hoping to find them for less at this asian store.

-You can also order them from specific raw dog food retailers.
+You can also order raw salmon heads from specific raw dog food retailers.
 Unfortunately my favorite one, Raw Feeding Miami, only carries ground salmon and salmon chunks.

 While browsing the raw food community on Instagram, I found salmon heads for sale from San Francisco Raw (sfraw), but they don’t ship.
 All of their orders must be picked up in their store or, if you live in the greater San Francisco area, they can be delivered to a local address.
 They charge $3.00 per lb of salmon heads/tail/trim.

-Just like any other raw meaty bones, salmon heads can be fed in their entirety, gills and bones included.
-My guess is that the salmon heads the pups ate were about 80% meat and 20% bone.
+Just like any other raw meaty bones, raw salmon heads can be fed in their entirety.
+That includes gills and bones.
+My guess is that the raw salmon heads the pups ate were about 80% meat and 20% bone.

-If you do a YouTube search for “dogs eating salmon heads” you’ll get a ton of hits all showing dogs consuming the entire head, just like this one of 15 year old Border Collie Sweety enjoying her fishy snack:
+If you do a YouTube search for “dogs eating salmon heads” you’ll get a ton of hits.
+Just like this one of 15 year old Border Collie Sweety enjoying her fishy snack:

 So backyard it was – if you don’t have that option, try lighting a few candles and open windows while your pup enjoys the fishy delicacy.